shopware/docs/products/paas/setup-template.md

 #### build hook

-This script is called during the build process and builds your application's assets and disables the UI installer.
+This script is called during the build process and builds your application's assets (composer dependencies, javascript- and css- assets of Shopware core and extensions) and disables the UI installer.
 You can customize this script if you need.
 During the execution, you may perform write operations on the file system, which are prohibited in the proceeding steps unless the corresponding directory is [mounted](#mounts).

-You do not have access to any of the services configured, as the application is not running yet.
+You do not have access to any of the services (like the database or Redis) configured, as the application is not running yet.
 You should ensure to perform as much of your entire building procedure during the build step, as web traffic is blocked during the execution of the deploy step.

 #### deploy hook